arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 }
 ```

-Because of the UNO Q's architecture, earlier versions of Arduino App Lab required a specific `Monitor` object to print to the console instead of `Serial`.
+Because of the UNO Q's architecture, earlier versions of the **Arduino UNO Q Board** platform required a specific `Monitor` object to print to the console instead of `Serial`.

 For backward compatibility, the `Monitor` object is still fully supported.
 If you are maintaining an older project, code using the `Arduino_RouterBridge` library will continue to work without any changes: